husikl/ist_ros/README.md

-# ROS-IST: ROS-based Interactive Segmentation and Tracking
+# ROS-IST: A Flexible Object Segmentation and Tracking Framework for ROS

-ROS-IST is a software solution that addresses the challenges of object detection and tracking in robotics and computer science applications.
-By combining the interactivity of Segment Anything Model with semi-supervised video object segmentation methods, ROS-IST enables flexible and efficient object segmentation and tracking in ROS-based systems.
+ROS-IST is a package fo object detection and tracking based on integration of Segment Anything Model with semi-supervised video object segmentation method, for flexible object segmentation and tracking in ROS-based systems.

-ROS-IST provides a user-friendly graphical interface that allows users to interactively select and segment objects of interest using various prompts, such as bounding boxes and point-based annotations.
-The integrated tracking ensures robust performance under occlusions and object interactions.
-ROS-IST's modular design and ROS compatibility make it a valuable tool for rapid prototyping, data collection, and developing object-based perception algorithms.

 ## Installation